Stock market today: Wall Street's record-breaking rally keeps going as stocks tick higher

 NEW YORK (AP) — Most U.S. stocks are ticking higher Wednesday to send Wall Street toward more records.

-The S&P 500 was up 0.2% in morning trading and on track to set an all-time high for the 37th time this year.
-The Dow Jones Industrial Average was down 1 point, or less than 0.1%, as of 10:50 a.m.
-Eastern time, and the Nasdaq composite was adding 0.4% to its own record.
+The S&P 500 was up 0.4% in midday trading and on track to set an all-time high for the 37th time this year.
+The Dow Jones Industrial Average was up 93 points, or 0.2%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was adding 0.5% to its own record.

 The frenzy around AI has been a major reason the U.S. stock market has climbed to records despite a slowdown in the economy's growth and a tightening squeeze on lower-income households.
 So have hopes that inflation is slowing enough for the Federal Reserve to deliver much-sought cuts to interest rates later this year.

-Fed Chair Jerome Powell returned to Capitol Hill to give testimony about interest rates, where he echoed his comments from a day before when he said again he was aware of the risks of waiting too long to cut rates.
+Fed Chair Jerome Powell returned to Capitol Hill to give testimony about interest rates, where he echoed many of his comments from a day before.
+He said he was "not sending any signals" about when cuts to rates could arrive, but he's aware of the risks of being too late on them.

-The Fed is trying to pull off a difficult tightrope walk where it keeps rates high to slow the economy enough to get inflation fully under control without overdoing it and causing a recession.
-Much of Wall Street is expecting the Fed to begin cutting its main interest rate in September, down from the highest level in more than two decades where it's stood for nearly a year.
-But traders have a long history of being premature in their calls for cuts to rates.
+“We're looking at both sides” of the risks of waiting either too long or not long enough to bring its main interest rate down from the highest level in more than two decades, where it's been sitting for nearly a year, Powell said.
+Cutting rates too early could allow inflation to reaccelerate, while waiting too long could allow the economy's slowdown to gather into a recession.

 The yield on the 10-year Treasury edged down to 4.29% from 4.30% late Tuesday and from 4.70% since April.
 The move since the spring is a significant one for the bond market and offers support for stock prices.

-The two-year Treasury yield, which moves more on expectations for Fed action, edged down to 4.61% from 4.62% late Tuesday.
+The two-year Treasury yield, which moves more on expectations for Fed action, was holding steady at 4.62%, where it was late Tuesday.

 Later this week will also bring the unofficial start to the latest earnings reporting season.
 Delta Air Lines, JPMorgan Chase and others will report how much profit they made during the spring from April through June, and the hope on Wall Street is for S&P 500 companies to deliver the strongest growth in more than two years.